Connecting Fishermen with Hungry Communities Can also Benefit Local Food Systems

 “All of these different organizations and fishermen, they’re really getting excited about . . . how do we get a little bit closer to the people we’re feeding, and how do we support our communities,” said Ben Martens, executive director of the Maine Coast Fishermen’s Association, one of the grantees.
 “My real hope is that we can start seeing fishermen as part of the food system again.”

 Prices paid fishermen have plummeted everywhere during the pandemic as restaurants have closed or scaled back services.
-Bristol Bay sockeye salmon, for example, is selling for half its 2019 price, according to Elizabeth Herendeen of Alaskans Own.
+Bristol Bay sockeye salmon, for example, is selling for half the price fishermen were paid in 2019, according to Elizabeth Herendeen of Alaskans Own.

 The Catch Together funding allows the groups to buy sustainably harvested fish and pay fishermen a stable price to keep them fishing at a time when one in eight households don’t have enough food to eat.
 In some cases, as with the lingcod fishermen in Alaska, the grant funds have tipped the balance: Without that funding, the fishermen wouldn’t have been able to go out fishing.